82nd Airborne Division: Initial training and conversion

-Sicily and Italy
+North Africa and Italy

-In April 1943, after several months of tough training, its troopers deployed to the Mediterranean Theater of Operations, under the command of Major General Ridgway to take part in the campaign to invade Sicily.
-The division's first two combat operations were parachute assaults into Sicily on 9July and Salerno on 13 September 1943.
+In April 1943, paratroopers from the 82nd, under the command of Major General Ridgway, sailed into the Mediterranean Theater of Operations and landed in North Africa as part of the Allied plan to invade Sicily.
+The division's first two combat operations were parachute assaults into Sicily on 9 July and Salerno on 13 September 1943.
 The initial assault on Sicily, by the 505th Parachute Regimental Combat Team, under Colonel Gavin, was the first regimental-sized combat parachute assault conducted by the United States Army.
 The first glider assault did not occur until Operation Neptune as part of the D-Day landings of 6 June 1944.
-Glider troopers of the 319th and 320th Glider Field Artillery Battalions and the 325th Glider Infantry Regiment (and the 3rd Battalion of the 504th PIR) instead arrived in Italy by landing craft at Maiori (319th) and Salerno (320th, 325th).
+Troopers arrived in Italy by landing craft at Maiori, Naples, and Salerno.

 During the invasion of Italy, Ridgway considered Will Lang Jr. of TIME magazine an honorary member of the division.

 In January 1944, the 504th, commanded by Colonel Reuben Tucker, which was temporarily detached to fight at Anzio, adopted the nickname "Devils in Baggy Pants", taken from an entry in a German officer's diary.
-The 504th was replaced in the division by the inexperienced 507th Parachute Infantry Regiment, under the command of Colonel George V. Millet Jr. While the 504th was detached, the remainder of the 82nd Airborne Division moved to the United Kingdom in November 1943 to prepare for the liberation of Europe.
-See RAF North Witham and RAF Folkingham.